Your Home Inventory

 Are you Wildfire-Ready?
 Creating your home inventory now can speed your insurance claim later

+Northwest homeowners are all too familiar with wildfire risk today.
 It is more important than ever to be “wildfire-ready” and take the time now to help reduce the risk of fire damage to your property.
-Create a defensible space outside your home.
-Inside your home, review your insurance coverage with your company or agent, develop your evacuation plans, and create or update your home inventory in case the worst happens.
+Outside your home, now is the time to create defensible space, and inside your home, now is the time to review your insurance coverage with your company or agent, develop your evacuation plans, and create or update your home inventory in case the worst happens.

-• It’s up to you how to make your home inventory – You can write it all down in a notebook, make a spreadsheet or keep a photo or video record of your belongings using a smartphone.
+- It’s up to you how to make your home inventory – You can write it all down in a notebook, make a spreadsheet, keep a photo, or video record of your belongings using a smartphone.
 Many insurance companies also offer mobile apps to help you track your home inventory.

-• Pick an easy room to start to prevent getting overwhelmed – You could start in the kitchen and focus on appliances first.
+- Pick an easy room to start to prevent getting overwhelmed – You could start in the kitchen and focus on appliances first.
 Focus on one room at a time.
+Also, don’t forget garages, sheds, attics and storage units.

-• Include basic information – Include a description of the item, either in writing or verbally if you’re recording, of where you bought it, the serial number, purchase date and estimated value.
+- Include basic information – Include a description of the item, either in writing or verbally if you’re recording, of where you bought it, the serial number, purchase date and estimated value.
+Get close-up photos or video of jewelry, electronics, artwork, collectibles, and appliances.

 For more information about wildfire preparedness and insurance, contact NW Insurance Council at (800) 664-4942.